 - Design available in Eagle, Altium and KiCad formats

 - Coin cell connection and holder option (but beware the dangers of coin cells to children)

 Any code that you write for your micro:bit can be run on the reference design without modification.

 The reference design is laid out in a very modular way, so that someone working with it can easily customise the board to include only the parts they need.

 For example, if you want to make something really tiny that doesn’t make use of all the expansion or the LEDs, you could make use of the ‘bare minimum subset’ section of the board, and have a separate programmer.

-Because the micro:bit uses every pin on the nRF51822, only modules that exposed all of the GPIO of the chip could be used.
-We have started with the Raytac MDBT40, which is available from outlets like Seedstudio, and commonly used on things like Adafruit BLE boards.
+There are multiple vendors of Bluetooth pre-certified modules based on the nRF51822.
+But because the micro:bit uses every pin on the nRF51822, only modules that exposes all of the GPIO of the chip can be used.
+We have initially chosen the Raytac MDBT40-256V3, which is available from outlets like Seedstudio, and commonly used on things like Adafruit BLE boards.

 This design is fully open source, and we’re happy to accept pull requests for variants that use other modules, or improvements.